Last Updated on

 In 2007, Jayme Navarro of Bacolod discovered a surprising way to convert plastic bags into fuel.
 It starts by melting the plastics and then taking out the polymers to mix with a catalyst.
 Pyrolysis will occur soon after to produce hydrocarbon gases.
 After several processes of purification, the final output will then be compressed and stored.

 On average, 5,000 kilos of plastic bags can produce 400 liters of diesel.
 The good news soon reached DOE and DOST which both attested that the resulting fuel is lower in sulfur and environment-friendly.
 The invention was finally patented in November 2008.

 Challenge 21 is an award-winning game created by Leonardo Mejia Yu of Malate, Metro Manila.
 As the name implies, Challenge 21 is a strategy board game that combines the difficulties of scrabble, bingo, tictactoe, checkers, and even basketball.

 It offers a great bonding time for your family while challenges your own mental alertness, observation, mental calculations, among others.
-For its ingenuity, Challenge 21 has received several prestigious awards including a gold medal from the World Intellectual Property Organization (WIPO) and a first prize from Tuklas Award in 2012.
+For its ingenuity, Challenge 21 has received several prestigious awards including a gold medal from the World Intellectual Property Organization (WIPO) and the first prize from Tuklas Award in 2012.
 To learn more about its mechanics, please visit its official website.

 Vazbuilt Modular Housing System

 In 1995, Edgardo Vazquez won the prestigious “Inventor of the Year” award from the World Intellectual Property Organization (WIPO) in Geneva.
-This was to recognize his contribution as the inventor of pre-fabricated or ready-to-build housing system.
+This was to recognize his contribution as the inventor of the pre-fabricated or ready-to-build housing system.
 He soon opened his own construction firm, Vazbuilt, to make this unique invention closer to the public.